 The use of the ROCE for the long-term variable performance bonus takes the sustainable development of profitability into account.
 The use of the ROCE places the focus on efficient long-term capital investment.
 In this way, remuneration is strongly aligned with the interests of the shareholders.
-By applying a sustainability goal in the long-term variable performance bonus, ESG criteria are also taken into account.
+By applying a sustainability goal in the long-term variable performance bonus, the social responsibility of the company is taken into account.